-Optune is a wearable and portable, FDA-approved device that has been shown in clinical trials to safely deliver continuous therapy to the area of your brain where your GBM tumor is located.
+Optune is a wearable and portable, FDA-approved treatment that has been shown in clinical trials to safely deliver continuous therapy to the area of your brain where your GBM tumor is located.

 Optune delivers therapy through 4 adhesive patches, called transducer arrays.
 These transducer arrays are applied to your scalp and are connected to the device and battery.
 It is recommended that you use Optune at least 75% of the time (18 hours per day) to get the best response from treatment.